United States Navy bureau system

 The "bureau system" of the United States Navy was the Department of the Navy's material-support organization from 1842 through 1966.
-The bureau chiefs were largely autonomous, reporting directly to the Secretary of the Navy and managing their respective organizations without the influence of other bureaus.
-In 1966, the bureaus were gradually replaced by unified commands (generally known as "systems commands" or SYSCOMs) reporting to the Chief of Naval Operations.
+The bureau chiefs were largely autonomous, reporting directly to the secretary of the Navy and managing their respective organizations without the influence of other bureaus.
+In 1966, most of the bureaus (with the exception of the Bureau of Medicine and Surgery and the Bureau of Naval Personnel) were gradually replaced by unified commands (generally known as "systems commands" or SYSCOMs) reporting to the chief of naval operations.

 Before the bureaus

 For the first several decades of the Navy Department's existence, all procurement and material matters were handled directly by the Office of the Secretary of the Navy.
 As the navy expanded during the War of 1812, it became clear that this system was not sufficient for the service's needs.

 On February 7, 1815, Congress established a three-member Board of Naval Commissioners to handle material-support matters.
 As part of the navy secretary's office, the board's jurisdiction generally extended only logistical matters such as supply and construction.
 The Secretary of the Navy remained in control of many operational aspects of the navy.